stefanpartheym/mbp15-wifi-driver/README.md

 ---

-- Execute the `collect.sh` script in your MacOS to collect the required driver files.
+- In MacOS, install `json` through `npm`: `npm install -g json`.
+Then execute the `collect.sh` script to collect the required driver files.
 (Alternatively you might as well download the required files by executing the `download.sh` script)
 - Boot your Linux OS
 - execute the `install.sh` script, which copies the previously collected or downloaded files to the correct location in your Linux system.